Cut3st/learning_python/README.md

 ✅ Day 5 - (2:38:04/12:00:00) *24th June 2025*
  - Pending Shopping Cart Program

-Reflection:  `Gotta be more consistent with practicing coding, but I was busy and tired out from last week hence the 6 days break (lowkey an excuse)`
+Reflection:  `Gotta be more consistent with practicing coding, but I was busy and tired out from army last week hence the 6 days break (lowkey an excuse)`